bakerds/TTL2024/routing-security/README.md

 The IRR can be queried using whois: `whois -h rr.arin.net AS14773`

-If you don't have a whois client (Windows :unamused:), you can query from your web browser at [https://www.radb.net/query](https://www.radb.net/query?keywords=AS14773).
+If you don't have a whois client (Windows :unamused:), you can query from your web browser at :link: [https://www.radb.net/query](https://www.radb.net/query?keywords=AS14773).
 If you're on Ubuntu, `sudo apt install whois`.

 ## Using the IRR